Oliver Brown (American activist)

+Death and legacy

-Brown was only 42 in 1961, when he died suddenly of a heart attack when he became ill on the Kansas Turnpike just outside of Lawrence, while riding with fellow pastor Maurice Lange en route to Topeka where his wife and daughters were visiting her parents.
+Brown was only 42 in 1961, when he became ill and died suddenly of a heart attack on the Kansas Turnpike just outside of Lawrence.
+He had been riding with fellow pastor Maurice Lange enroute to Topeka where his wife and daughters were visiting her parents.

-In 1988, the nonprofit Brown Foundation for Educational Equity, Excellence and Research was founded by Oliver Brown’s family along with Topeka community members to preserve the legacy of the Brown decision.
-His daughter Cheryl Brown Henderson is Founding President of the foundation.
+In 1988, the nonprofit Brown Foundation for Educational Equity, Excellence and Research was founded by Oliver Brown's family, along with Topeka community members, to preserve the legacy of the Brown decision.
+His daughter Cheryl Brown Henderson is the founding president of the foundation.

 On October 26, 1992, after two years of work by the Brown Foundation, President George H. W. Bush signed the Brown v.
 The Board of Education National Historic Site Act, establishing the former Monroe Elementary School, one of the four formerly segregated African American elementary schools, as a national historic site.

-Oliver and Leola’s eldest daughter Linda Brown Thompson died on March 25, 2018 at the age of 75.
+Oliver and Leola’s eldest daughter Linda Brown Thompson died on March 25, 2018, at the age of 75.
 When she died, the media reported erroneously that she had been the center of the Brown case, when in fact the focus of the arguments was on behalf of numerous plaintiffs from the five cases consolidated by the United States Supreme Court.